 Pronunciation of the letter e in French is ambiguous.
-There are four ways to pronounce it: /e/ (as “a” in “jail”), /ɛ/ (as “e” in “get”), /ə/ (as “a” in the name “Tina”), or it can remain silent; however, it may also form a part of a larger group of letters where the pronunciation may be different.
+There are four ways to pronounce it: /e/ (as “e” in “hey”, called “closed e”), /ɛ/ (as “e” in “bet”, called “open e”), /ə/ (as “a” in the name “Tina”, called “schwa”), or it can remain silent; however, it may also form part of a larger group of letters where the pronunciation may be different.

-The pronunciation of ë, è, é, and ê
+Pronunciation of ë, è, é, and ê

 Ë with diaeresis is the easiest case to deal with.
-The diaeresis (the two dots) signify that the underlying “e” is pronounced as /ε/ (as “e” in “get”), no matter what is around it, and is used in groups of vowels that would otherwise be pronounced differently.
+The diaeresis (the two dots) signifies that the underlying “e” is pronounced as /ɛ/ (as “e” in “bet”, i.e. the open e), no matter what comes around it, and is used in groups of vowels that would otherwise be pronounced differently.